South Australian Consolidated Acts

 13—Emergency medical treatment

-(1) Subject to subsection (3), a medical practitioner may lawfully administer medical treatment to a person (the "patient") if—
+(1) Subject to this section, a medical practitioner may lawfully administer medical treatment to a person (the "patient") if—

 (b) the medical practitioner who administers the treatment is of the opinion that the treatment is necessary to meet an imminent risk to life or health and that opinion is supported by the written opinion of another medical practitioner who has personally examined the patient; and

-(c) the patient (if of or over 16 years of age) has not, to the best of the medical practitioner's knowledge, refused to consent to the treatment.
+(c) the patient (if of or over 16 years of age) has not, to the best of the medical practitioner's knowledge, refused to consent to the treatment; and

 (3) If—

-(a) the patient has appointed a medical agent; and
+(a) the patient has given an advance care directive; and

-(b) the medical practitioner proposing to administer the treatment is aware of the appointment and of the conditions and directions contained in the medical power of attorney; and
+(b) the medical practitioner proposing to administer the treatment is aware of that fact (whether on the basis of inquiries made under this section or otherwise); and

-(4) If no such medical agent is available and a guardian of the patient is available, the medical treatment may not be administered without the guardian's consent.
+(4) If no such substitute decision-maker is available and a guardian of the patient is available, the medical treatment may not be administered without the guardian's consent.

 (5) If the patient is a child, and a parent or guardian of the child is available to decide whether the medical treatment should be administered, the parent's or guardian's consent to the treatment must be sought but the child's health and well-being are paramount and if the parent or guardian refuses consent, the treatment may be administered despite the refusal if it is in the best interests of the child's health and well-being.